bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 </current>
 ```

-From the XML, here's the values we need to get:
+From the XML, here are the values we need to get:

 1. Temperature unit: `metric` from the `<temperature unit="">` tag
 2. Location: `London` from the `<city name="">` tag